Career growth strategies: a research-backed framework for every stage

 Career growth strategies: match the strategy to the stage

-Career growth isn’t a single strategy that works across all stages.
-It’s a progression of different strategies, each matched to where you are right now.
-The advice that got you here won’t get you there, because the bottleneck changes.
-Early-career professionals need to build capability and visibility.
-Mid-career professionals need strategic positioning and a diverse advisory network.
-Senior professionals need to expand their influence beyond direct output.
-And career pivoters need to build an identity bridge from where they’ve been to where they’re going.
+Career growth is not a single strategy that works across all stages.
+It is a progression of different strategies, each matched to where you are right now.
+The advice that got you here will not get you there, because the bottleneck changes.
+Each stage has its own bottleneck: capability, then positioning, then influence, then bridging.

 Which Career Growth Strategy Fits You Right Now: One honest answer reveals your highest-leverage move this quarter

-Which Career Growth Strategy Fits You Right Now.
+Caption: Which career growth strategy fits you right now.
 One honest answer reveals your highest-leverage move this quarter.
-Illustrative framework.

-The Career Growth Compass – your assessment of Skills, Visibility, Relationships, and Positioning – is the diagnostic tool that tells you where to invest your effort.
-And when you invest according to your stage and your specific gaps, career growth stops feeling like a mystery and starts feeling like a strategic problem you can solve.
-The most expensive career mistake isn’t choosing the wrong strategy.
-It’s applying the right strategy at the wrong stage.
+The Career Growth Compass, your assessment of Skills, Visibility, Relationships, and Positioning, is the diagnostic tool that tells you where to invest your effort.
+When you invest according to your stage and your specific gaps, career growth stops feeling like a mystery and starts feeling like a strategic problem you can solve.
+The most expensive career mistake is not choosing the wrong strategy.
+It is applying the right strategy at the wrong stage.

 Next 10 minutes

-• Identify which career stage you’re in (early, mid, senior, or pivot).
+• Identify which career stage you are in (early, mid, senior, or pivot).

-• Rate yourself 1-10 on each Career Growth Compass dimension: Skills, Visibility, Relationships, Positioning.
+• Rate yourself 1-10 on each Career Growth Compass dimension using the rubric in this article: Skills, Visibility, Relationships, Positioning.

 • Find your lowest-scoring dimension.
-That’s where your growth strategy should focus next.
+That is where your growth strategy should focus next.

 This week